Epidemiologists study the patterns, causes and effects of diseases in groups of people

 - molecular biology

 A PhD is usually a minimum requirement for a career in academic research and is useful for career progression in other areas of work.
 Search postgraduate courses in epidemiology.

 If you don't have a relevant MSc, you could work as an information analyst or officer, developing your skills and knowledge in data and statistics management, and then take further study to progress into an epidemiologist role.
 It's also possible to move into epidemiology after working in public health or public protection.

-If you've got a degree in life sciences (e.g. biomedical sciences, biology, microbiology or biochemistry) and want to work in a clinical setting, you can apply for a place on the NHS Scientist Training Programme (STP) specialising in infection science.
+If you have a degree in life sciences (e.g. biomedical sciences, biology, microbiology or biochemistry) and want to work in a clinical setting, you can apply for a place on the NHS Scientist Training Programme (STP) specialising in infection science.
 This three-year, full-time workplace-based training programme leads to more senior scientist roles in the NHS.
 As part of your training, you'll also study for an approved and accredited Masters degree in clinical science (infection science).

 On successful completion of the STP you're eligible to apply for a Certificate of Attainment from the Academy for Healthcare Science (AHCS), which allows registration as a clinical scientist with the Health & Care Professions Council (HCPC).
 See the National School of Healthcare Science (NSHCS) for full details on how to apply.
 Separate schemes are available for Scotland and Northern Ireland.